11 Food Journal Benefits

-- Food Consumption Diary
+- Food Consumption Journal

 - To assess the nutrient composition of all food and drink consumed.
 This is a basic feature of all food diaries that I have used.
 So commonly you can record calories, protein, carbohydrates, and fats.
 But be sure to check carefully if you need specific vitamins, minerals, and other nutrients.
 For example, to measure acid load on your kidneys the minimum Pro/K requirement is protein and potassium.